MO-8: Reflecting on and Presenting Your Mission

 Demonstration of Capturing Data From Afar (MO-5)

-First, teams will showcase their newly gamed expertise as remote sensing data collections by demonstrating safe protocols for launching, collecting data, and retrieving a kite with an Aeropod attached.
-If wind conditions are favorable, this can be done outside; if the weather is not appropriate, students may instead demonstrate and explain their procedures indoors without actually launching the kite.
+First, teams will showcase their new expertise in remote sensing data collection by demonstrating safe procedures for launching, collecting data, and retrieving a kite with an Aeropod attached.
+If wind conditions are favorable, this can be done outside.
+If the weather is not appropriate, teams may instead demonstrate and explain their procedures indoors without actually launching the kite.

-If student teams collected multiple images over time, they may also describe any changes they observed.
+If teams collected multiple images over time, they may also describe any changes they observed.

 Demonstration of ROV-ing for Detailed Data (MO-6)